magento/devdocs/guides/v2.3/rest/modules/inventory/manage-source-selection.md

 Inventory Management uses the Source Selection Algorithm (SSA) to track the salable quantities of product inventory across all sources and make recommendations for partial and full shipments.

 The SSA uses stocks and sources to check the sales channel for incoming product requests and determines the available inventory.
-It
+The algorithm:

 * Calculates the aggregated virtual salable quantity of all assigned sources per stock
 * Subtracts the Out-of-Stock Threshold amount from salable quantity to protect against overselling and support concurrent checkout